mattzcarey/zagi/README.md

 git commit -m "x"  # shows commit stats
 ```

+Any commands or flags not yet implemented in zagi pass through to git. zagi also comes with its own set of features for managing code written by agents.

 ### Easy worktrees

 zagi ships with a wrapper around worktrees called `fork`: